 SD card keeps disconnecting or unmounting Windows can be due to the outdated SD card driver.
 Moreover, when your SD card driver on Windows becomes outdated, it might also result in SD card not recognized on Windows 10 error.
 Therefore, it is suggested to update the SD card driver to the latest version.

-Steps to update SD card driver on Windows:
+Steps to update the SD card driver on Windows:

 - Press Windows key + R to open the Run window.